yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/snapshots.md

 showAsideToc: true
 ---

-This page covers backups for YugaByte DB using snapshots.
+This page covers backups for YugabyteDB using snapshots.
 Here are some points to keep in mind.

 - Distributed backups using snapshots
   - Massively parallel, efficient for very large data sets